AstroHQ/metrics-sqlite/README.md

 This provides a fairly simple SQLite powered backend for the [metrics](https://crates.io/crates/metrics) crate, useful for offline or desktop applications to gather metrics that can be easily queried afterwards.

+## Version 0.3 Notes

+- Now vacuums on setup which can incur a delay in being ready to record
+- Migration of database blows away 0.2 data unfortunately

 ## Example

 ```Rust